maniospas/Blombly/docs/setup.md

 Download Blombly's latest [release](https://github.com/maniospas/Blombly/releases/latest).
 Extract that into a folder and add the latter to your filepath to let your operating system know where the main executable is located.
 Alternatively, use the full path to the executable everywhere.
-Instructions to build the library from source are in the [GitHub](https://github.com/maniospas/Blombly) page.
+Instructions to build from source are in the [GitHub](https://github.com/maniospas/Blombly) page.
 When writing in the language, use a Java keyword highlighter (but not syntax checker).
+For the time being, it is also recommended that you use VSCode as the editor of choice, because you can also ctrl+click on files mentioned in error messages to jump to mentioned positions.

 ## Hello world!